BoPann/sinkhole/README.md

 - A short demo of sinkholing in action

 - And, to wrap it up, a walkthrough on setting up your own **Pi-hole** at home for safer, cleaner, and overall better browsing. -> [pi hole set up](https://github.com/BoPann/pi-hole-set-up)

+Lastly, this is the official pihole github repo: https://github.com/pi-hole/pi-hole

 Let's dive in! 🚀